picchius94/META-CONV1D-PROB/README.md

 For more info check `terrain_generator.py`.

 ## Training
-Our neural network models have already been trained and the model weights are available at `./Training/Exp00/log*`.
+Our neural network models and the original model this work is based upon [[4]](#4) have already been trained and the model weights are available at `./Training/Exp00/log*`.

 Modify `models.py` for creating new models.